lukasmartinelli/pgfutter/README.md

 This small tool abstract all the hassles and swearing you normally have to deal with when you just want to dump some data into the database.

+`pgfutter` will only help you to get the data into the database.
+After that you should sanitize and normalize the data according to your desired database schema.

 ## Install

 You can download a single binary for Linux, OSX or Windows.